abarrows/resume/index.md

 - **Planned and succeeded in transforming the department's front-end tech stack** from an outdated Ruby on Rails ecosystem full of high risk vulnerabilities to a modern, scalable architecture with React, Next.js, and other competitive technologies.
+- Initiated and led the adoption of the Atlassian suite (Jira, Confluence, Bitbucket), streamlining task management by building highly customized workflows for our engineers and stakeholders.
+This effort drove huge improvements in efficiency and productivity.
 - **Reduced maintenance and technical debt effort by 70% across all consumer facing products.** By proposing to senior leadership and coaching my peer technical leads we adopted several aggressive maintenance strategies using tools like Smart Plug-in Manager, Dependabot, template syncing, and other dependency automations.